Fine Arts

 COURSE DESCRIPTIONS

-For the beginner, experienced, or advanced actor!
-Students will have the opportunity to learn about the art of acting through voice, movement, expression, character development, along with theatre history.
-The class will dive into several different genres of theatre (comedy, drama, monologues, farce, and introduction to improvisation) by reading through scripts, dramatic exercises and games, acting out scenes, and performing a One-Act play for the showcases.
+For the curious, creative, beginner, or somewhat experienced actor!
+Students will have the opportunity to learn about the art of acting through voice, movement, expression, character development, along with the basics of stage presence, and an introduction to improvisational skills.
+By reading through scripts, playing dramatic exercises and games, acting out scenes, and performing a 10 minute One-Act play for the showcases, students will build confidence and skills that will benefit all areas of life.
 Wherever your skills currently are, you will grow from there, in preparation for auditions, or simply to gain more confidence in the craft, in a fun, non-judgmental, colorful, creative class setting.
-Students can sign up to take both semesters, or elect to take one or the other.
 There will be much laughter, encouragement, and growth!

 Cartooning